Coffee in Xaysomboun Province

 Mr Syvanh, an experienced agriculturalist, is the manager and owner of the Xaysomboun Coffee Agriculture Development Ltd. He received support from a French project in 2019 to start the company.

 In the 2021/2022 season, the company produced two tons of Catimor coffee for local markets and export to Korea.
-This was grown on 20 hectares managed by six of their 22 farming households in Hom district.
+This was grown on 20 ha managed by six of their 22 farming households in Hom district.
 They aim to double production to cater to increasing local demand and favorable prices.

-The region is home to the Muong ethnic community which farm a total of 40 hectares.
+The region is home to the Muong ethnic community which farm a total of 40 ha.
 In addition to coffee, they grow bananas and Aquilaria crassna, a critically endangered tree used in perfume and incense.
-Temperatures average a cool 20°C, supporting agroforestry, and protecting endangered butterflies and vital water resources.